alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     </div>
 </div>
 <div class="caption">
+    MORE TO DO.
 It seems contain more biological variation if we add the single values.
 </div>

+It's obvious that with the singular value, different cell types are more seperated from each other in UMAP visualization, meaning that more biological variation is preserved in the embedding.

-### Difference between "CCA" and CCA
+### Difference between "Seurat CCA" and Real CCA

-The CCA in seurat is taking the project vector from the traditional CCA directly as embedding(with some assumptions).

-But in fact, **the traditional CCA project genes into a common space rather than cells.**
+The "Seurat CCA" is taking the project vector from the traditional CCA directly as cell embeddings (with some assumptions).
+But in fact, **the traditional CCA projects genes into a common space rather than cells.**

-## Connection with the Mutual nearest neighbor (MNN) method.
+## Connection with the Mutual Nearest Neighbor (MNN) method.

-There is an intrinsic connection between MNN and "CCA"(an extension of dual PCA).
-The shared assumption is that **the similar cells from different batch have a higher similarity(smaller distance in MNN) compared to different cells.**
+There is an intrinsic connection between "Seurat CCA" and MNN, another popular method in removing batch-effect.

+"Seurat CCA" has the assumption that **biologically more similar** cells from different batches have a **higher mathematical similarity** (defined as dot product), while MNN has a very similar assumption that biologically more similar cells from different batches have **smaller euclidean distance** defined in the algorithm.
+In fact, with proper normalization, the "mathematical similarity (dot product)" in the former assumption and the "euclidean distance" in the latter are equivalent to each other!

-We can plot a heatmap of the similarity matrix of two different batches.
+The above assumptions are right in real data.
+We can plot a heatmap of the similarity matrix of two different batches, and what we see is a higher similarity along the diagonal.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">